rna-seq/grape.buildout/README.md

 We need your feedback!
 Send your comments, suggestions, and questions to maikroeder@gmail.com

-Maik Röder, July 2012
+Maik Röder, February 2013

-Copyright (C) 2011-2012 Centre for Genomic Regulation (CRG)
+Copyright (C) 2011-2013 Centre for Genomic Regulation (CRG)